-Table 8.8.4.2-1 describes information elements for the EAS discovery request from the EAS to the EES and from the S-EES to the T-EES.
-Table 8.8.4.2-2 provides further detail about the EAS Discovery Filter information element.
+Table 8.5.3.2-1 describes information elements for the EAS discovery request from the EAS to the EES and from the S-EES to the T-EES.
+Table 8.5.3.2-2 provides further detail about the EAS Discovery Filter information element.

-Table 8.8.4.2-1: EAS discovery request